PingOne Advanced Identity Cloud

 Password policy

-Configure a password policy when you want a customized rule for creating valid sign-in passwords.
+Configure a password policy in PingOne Advanced Identity Cloud when you want a customized rule for creating valid sign-in passwords.
 The password policy applies to end users who sign in to your registered apps within a realm.

 You can configure only one password policy per realm.

-By default, Identity Cloud password policy is set to the minimum security requirements established by the National Institute of Standards and Technology (NIST).
+By default, Advanced Identity Cloud password policy is set to the minimum security requirements established by the National Institute of Standards and Technology (NIST).
 Any changes you make to the password policy must conform to requirements contained in their guidelines.
-Refer to NIST Digital Identity Guidelines.
+Learn more in NIST Digital Identity Guidelines.

 Configure a password policy

-1. In the Identity Cloud admin UI, go to Security > Password Policy.
+1. In the Advanced Identity Cloud admin UI, go to Security > Password Policy.

 2. Choose the realm the password policy will apply to.